logicahealth/InfoButtons/README.md

 -Unit tests for basic Profile matching
 -Unit tests for transform execution
 -Unit tests for response parsing
+-Includes a CMake build file to quickly build and test the code

 Repository for Innovation 182 - Context Sensitive InfoButtons

-Last Modified December 20, 2013 by Andrew Iskander
+Last Modified July 17, 2014 by Andrew Iskander